Introduction

 Why it scores well:

-- Clear references to sections/lines in the original text.
+- Clear references to sections/lines in original text

 Where it loses points: